puppetlabs/puppet-docs/source/puppet/4.10/subsystem_agent_master_comm.markdown

 You can use [the `http_keepalive_timeout` setting][keepalive_setting] to configure the keepalive duration.
 It must be shorter than the maximum keepalive allowed by the Puppet master web server.

-An HTTP server may disable persistent connections ([Apache example](http://httpd.apache.org/docs/current/mod/core.html#keepalive)).
+An HTTP server can disable persistent connections ([Apache example](http://httpd.apache.org/docs/current/mod/core.html#keepalive)).
 If so, Puppet will request that the connection be kept open as usual, but the server will decline by sending `Connection: close` in the HTTP response and Puppet will start a new connection for its next request.

 ## Diagram